 Making Learning Objectives Powerful and Purposeful

-Learning objectives (which can also be called course objectives) are brief, precise, clear statements that specify what learners expect to perform at the end of any course or learning program.
-A learning objective provides a framework for the course which can be developed keeping in mind these goals.
-Therefore, setting learning objectives is the first step towards course development.
+Learning objectives (also known as course objectives) are brief, clear, and precise statements that define what learners should be able to achieve at the end of a course or learning program.
+These objectives provide a framework for course development, which is a key aspect of instructional design.
+Setting learning objectives is the first step towards course development.
 So, how can you make sure your learning objectives are effective?

 Keep the learning objectives simple and brief as it is easy for participants to better appreciate the purpose of the course quickly.
 Avoid long paragraphs as they do not communicate the gist of the learning program at a single glance.
 If there are multiple learning objectives, list them in bullet points.

 Your learning objective should be appropriate for the learner, doable and realistic.
-Before you develop the objective make sure you have a clear idea about what needs to be learnt, the target group of learners, their profiles and their level of comprehension about the subject matter.
+Before you develop the objective, consider instructional design strategies by understanding what needs to be learned, the target group of learners, their profiles, and their level of comprehension about the subject matter.
 This information will help you stay on track when defining your learning objectives.

 The objectives of the course should communicate its intent and leave very little space for misinterpretation.
 Avoid words that are difficult to measure such as comprehend, familiarize, gain knowledge of and so on.
-Consult Bloom’s Taxonomy of cognitive behavior to choose the most appropriate words.
+Consult Bloom’s Taxonomy of cognitive behavior to choose the most appropriate words in line with instructional design principles.

 Your objectives should specify performance.
 That is, it must always state what a learner is expected to do after taking up the course.
 Remember that every training activity should result in the learner being able to do something better.
 Thus, a learning objective should indicate an observable action that the learner will be able to perform as a result of the program.
 (For example: to be able to fill the sales order form).